o-ran-sc/nonrtric-plt-rappcatalogue/docs/developer-guide.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 ..
 SPDX-License-Identifier: CC-BY-4.0
 ..
+Copyright (C) 2021-2013 Nordix
-Copyright (C) 2021 Nordix
+..
+Copyright (C) 2021 OpenInfra Foundation Europe

 Developer Guide
 ===============

 This document provides a quickstart for developers of the Non-RT RIC App Catalogue.

-Additional developer guides are available on the `O-RAN SC NONRTRIC Developer wiki <https://wiki.o-ran-sc.org/display/RICNR/Release+F>`_.
+Additional developer guides are available on the `O-RAN SC NONRTRIC Developer wiki <https://wiki.o-ran-sc.org/display/RICNR/Release+I>`_.

 See the README.md file in the Gerrit repo for more details how to run the component.